ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak19015/overview.md

 * [RAK19015 3D Model](https://downloads.rakwireless.com/3D_File/WisBlock/3D_RAK19015.stp)
 * [40-Pin Male Connector 3D file](https://downloads.rakwireless.com/3D_File/Accessory/WisConnector/M40S1003K6M.stp)

 ## Product Description

 The **RAK19015 WisBlock Battery Power Slot Module** is a power board that consists of a battery connector, reset push button, and two LEDs.
 It is designed to be used with WisBlock Base Board with Power Slot via the 40-pin WisBlock connector.

-RAK19015 is optimized to support very low-power applications since it only has a Li-Ion battery and 3.3&nbsp;V switching regulator in the circuit removing unnecessary components that consume extra current consumption.
+RAK19015 is optimized to support very low-power applications since it only has a Li-Ion battery and 3.3 V switching regulator in the circuit removing unnecessary components that consume extra current consumption.

 ## Product Features